littleosbook/littleosbook/environment_and_booting.md

 <ftp://alpha.gnu.org/gnu/grub/grub-0.97.tar.gz>.
 However, the `configure`
 script doesn't work well with Ubuntu [@ubuntu-grub], so the binary file can be downloaded from <http://littleosbook.github.com/files/stage2_eltorito>.
-Copy the file `stage2_eltorito` to the folder than already contains `loader.s` and `link.ld`.
+Copy the file `stage2_eltorito` to the folder that already contains `loader.s` and `link.ld`.

 ### Building an ISO Image
 The executable must be placed on a media that can be loaded by a virtual or physical machine.
-In this book, we will use ISO [@wiki:iso] image files as the media, but one can also use floppy images, depending on what the virtual or physical machine supports.
+In this book we will use ISO [@wiki:iso] image files as the media, but one can also use floppy images, depending on what the virtual or physical machine supports.